SWE-QA: Can Language Models Answer Repository-level Code Questions?: Benchmark Construction

 To ensure the highest quality and reliability of our benchmark, all preliminary QA pairs undergo a rigorous data validation process, as depicted in Stage 4 of Figure~\ref{fig:dataset-construction}.
 This multi-phase procedure is conducted by experienced developers with deep familiarity with the target repositories and involves both answer revision and quality filtering.

-\textit{Step 1: Expert Answer Revision}.
+\textit{\textbf{Step 1: Expert Answer Revision}}.
 Each generated answer is manually reviewed by our expert team.
 With the assistance of LLM-powered tools like Cursor, reviewers meticulously verify the factual accuracy of every claim, assess the completeness of the explanation, and refine the language for clarity and precision.
-This human-in-the-loop approach allows for nuanced corrections that automated systems might miss, ensuring each answer is not only correct but also easy to understand.
+Each question is answered independently by two experts, and their answers are cross‑validated; if there is significant disagreement, a third expert also participates in answer generation and the three discuss to reach a final consensus.
+This human-in-the-loop approach allows for nuanced corrections that automated systems might miss, ensuring each answer is not only correct and complete but also easy to understand.

-\textit{Step 2: Quality Filtering}.
+\textit{\textbf{Step 2: Quality Filtering}}.
 After revision, the QA pairs are subjected to a final filtering step.
 Pairs are discarded if they fail to meet our quality standards.
 The criteria for filtering include, but are not limited to: questions that are ambiguous or poorly formulated, answers that remain factually incorrect or incomplete after revision, or answers that cannot be sufficiently grounded in the repository's code and documentation.
 We also enforce per-repository balance across Level-1 categories (\textit{What}, \textit{Why}, \textit{Where}, \textit{How}), yielding exactly 48 finalized pairs per repository.
 This stringent filtering ensures that only the most clear, correct, and valuable QA pairs are included in the final \ourbench{} benchmark.